Microsoft Teams

 What is the best way to migrate to Microsoft Teams telephony?
 Can I conduct a test?

-If Microsoft Teams is not yet in use, we recommend first setting up Microsoft Teams as a collaboration tool.
-Once this is running smoothly, we suggest conducting a test phase with new sipcall phone numbers.
+If Microsoft Teams is not yet in use, we recommend starting by setting up Microsoft Teams and using it as a collaboration tool.
+Once this is running smoothly, we recommend conducting a test phase with new sipcall phone numbers.
 You can order new numbers and route them to Microsoft Teams.
 Then, you can forward the existing numbers from your current provider to the sipcall numbers.
-For outgoing calls, you can even display the existing number as the outgoing CLIP.
+For outbound calling, you can even display the existing number as the outgoing CLIP.
 This allows you to make calls via Microsoft Teams without needing to port your numbers.
 Finally, in the last step, you can port the active phone numbers to sipcall.

-What feature enhancements are planned for Microsoft Teams?
+What feature extensions are planned for Microsoft Teams?

-Information about feature enhancements can be found on the Microsoft website.
+Information about feature extensions can be found on the Microsoft website.